kmhess/SoFiA-image-pipeline/README.md

 Usage
 ------------
 SIP works under the assumption that the user has run [SoFiA-2](https://github.com/SoFiA-Admin/SoFiA-2) which generated an xml and/or ascii catalog file, and fits moment maps and cubelets for each source.
-SIP assumes that these filese are in the same directory structure as created by SoFiA-2 where the catalog file and `*_cubelet/` folder are in the same directory.
+SIP assumes that these files are in the same directory structure as created by SoFiA-2 where the catalog file and `*_cubelets/` folder are in the same directory.
 The output from SIP will be in a newly created folder next to `*_cubelets/` called `*_figures/`.

 ```
 $ sofia_image_pipeline